oagbohouto86/pca/README.md

 The principal components extract from PCA include most important features from the dataset that are responsible for maximum variance in the output.

 _Note: PCA method is used only with quantitative variable.
 In case of qualitative or categorial variable, recommended algorithm is Multiple Correspondance Analysis (MCA).

+# requirements
+Python : numpy, scipy, sklearn and other librairies present in the script

+r 4.1.3